University of Colorado Denver: Merger, subsequent separation, and renaming

 In the summer of 2004, the University of Colorado Denver and the University of Colorado Health Sciences Center merged to create the University of Colorado Denver and Health Sciences Center (UCDHSC).
-On October 29, 2007, the board of regents voted to rename UCDHSC as the University of Colorado Denver, consisting of the Anschutz Medical Campus and the Denver Campus.
-In August 2011, the regents approved a name change to the University of Colorado Denver | Anschutz Medical Campus (including the vertical bar), while the legal name of the dual institution remained University of Colorado Denver.
+On October 29, 2007, the board of regents voted to rename UCDHSC the "University of Colorado Denver", consisting of the CU Anschutz and Denver Campuses.
+In August 2011, the regents approved a name change to the "University of Colorado Denver | Anschutz Medical Campus" (including the vertical bar), while the legal name of the dual institution remained "University of Colorado Denver".

-However, in 2014, the University of Colorado appointed separate chancellors for the University of Colorado Denver and the University of Colorado Anschutz Medical Campus, effectively separating the two campuses.
-The campuses offer some dual campus programs, but the Anschutz Medical Campus is independently referred to as CU Anschutz or CU Anschutz Medical Campus in official materials, and the Denver Campus is independently referred to as CU Denver in official materials.
-The marketing campaign ALL FOUR:COLORADO emphasizes the distinct identities of the Denver and Anschutz campuses alongside the other CU institutions, Boulder and Colorado Springs.
+However, in 2014, the University of Colorado appointed separate chancellors for the University of Colorado Denver and the University of Colorado Anschutz, effectively separating the two campuses.
+The campuses offer some dual campus programs, but CU Anschutz is independently referred to as "CU Anschutz" or "University of Colorado Anschutz" in official materials, and the Denver Campus is independently referred to as "CU Denver" in official materials.
+The marketing campaign ALL FOUR:COLORADO emphasizes the distinct identities of the CU Denver and CU Anschutz campuses alongside the other CU institutions, Boulder and Colorado Springs.

 Beall's List

-The university is known for its association with Beall's List, created by its former faculty member Jeffrey Beall and used by universities worldwide, and ultimately for the role the university played in the disappearance of the list.
+The university was known for its association with Beall's List, created by its former faculty member Jeffrey Beall and used by universities worldwide, and ultimately for the role the university played in the disappearance of the list.
 In an interview in 2018, Beall stated that "my university began to attack me in several ways.
 They launched a research misconduct investigation against me (after seven months, the result of the investigation was that no misconduct had occurred).
 They also put an unqualified, mendacious supervisor over me, and he constantly attacked and harassed me.
 I decided I could no longer safely publish the list with my university threatening me in these ways."

 Campuses

 CU Denver Campus

 CU Denver, part of the Auraria Campus, is located to the southwest of downtown Denver in the Auraria Neighborhood, on Speer Boulevard and Auraria Parkway.
 In a unique arrangement, CU Denver shares certain facilities (such as the Tivoli Student Union) on the Auraria Campus with two additional institutes of higher education, Metropolitan State University of Denver and the Community College of Denver.
 Proprietary facilities such as the CU Denver Student Commons Building are not shared.
 CU Denver Regional Transportation District's (RTD) Light Rail has two stops on the Auraria Campus: Colfax at Auraria and Auraria West Campus.

 A student wellness center opened in Summer of 2018.

 CU Denver features both undergraduate and graduate courses, with graduate students making up 32 percent of enrolled students.
-The campus is located in the heart of the central business district and is in close proximity to the Pepsi Center, Elitch Gardens, the Colorado Convention Center, the Denver Center for the Performing Arts, Larimer Square, and the 16th Street Mall.
+The campus is located in the heart of the central business district and is in close proximity to the Ball Arena, Elitch Gardens, the Colorado Convention Center, the Denver Center for the Performing Arts, Larimer Square, and the 16th Street Mall.
 The reclaimed Tivoli brewery, which closed in 1969, houses the student union.